 Needless to say that this provoked a standing ovation!

-Something I noted already back in 2010, during the International Chopin Competition in Warsaw: Yulianna Avdeeva’s Chopin may well be polarizing, some listeners (especially those feeling attached to traditional Chopin interpretations) may even outright reject it—but there is no doubt that her playing is unique.
-That uniqueness is hard to describe adequately—one really needs to hear it, listen to it, maybe overcome initial hesitations, listen with one’s heart!
+Something I noted already back in 2010, during the International Chopin Competition in Warsaw: Yulianna Avdeeva’s Chopin may well be polarizing, some listeners (especially those feeling attached to traditional Chopin interpretations) may even outright reject it.
+However, there is no doubt that her playing is unique.
+That uniqueness is hard to describe adequately.
+One really needs to hear it, listen to it, maybe overcome initial hesitations, listen with one’s heart!